wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 *   4 Until the end of the relevant period of 5 years, and so long as the society is not terminated or dissolved, the society shall not repay the sum subscribed for the relevant shares or any part of that sum, and the terms attaching to those shares shall so provide.

-*   5(1) If at any time before the end of the relevant period of 5 years there is a failure to comply with clauses 2 to 4 of this schedule in relation to any of the relevant shares, the Registrar may, subject to the succeeding provisions of this Schedule, apply to the court for the appointment of a liquidator under Part 16 of the Companies Act 1993\.
+*   5(1) If at any time before the end of the relevant period of 5 years there is a failure to comply with clauses 2 to 4 of this schedule in relation to any of the relevant shares, the Registrar may, subject to the succeeding provisions of this schedule, apply to the court for the appointment of a liquidator under Part 16 of the Companies Act 1993\.

-    (2) Not less than 1 month before making the application, the Registrar shall send to the society notice of his or her decision, and may, if he or she thinks fit, afford to the society an opportunity of submitting, as an alternative to the liquidation of the society under the [Companies Act 1993][249], proposals for---
+    (2) Not less than 1 month before making the application, the Registrar shall send to the society notice of his or her decision, and may, if he or she thinks fit, afford to the society an opportunity of submitting, as an alternative to the liquidation of the society under the [Companies Act 1993][250], proposals for---

     *   (a) dissolving the society in one of the ways mentioned in [sections 114][195] and [115][196] of this Act; or

-    *   (b) uniting the society under [section 32][57] of this Act with another society, or transferring its engagements to another society under [section 33][58] of this Act;---
+    *   (b) uniting the society under [section 32][57] with another society, or transferring its engagements to another society under [section 33][58];---

     and the Registrar may, having regard to the proposals, postpone his or her decision to make the application.

-    Schedule 2 clause 5(1): amended, on 1 July 1994, by [section 10(1)][350] of the Building Societies Amendment Act 1993 (1993 No 111).
+    Schedule 2 clause 5(1): amended, on 1 July 1994, by [section 10(1)][352] of the Building Societies Amendment Act 1993 (1993 No 111).

-    Schedule 2 clause 5(2): replaced, on 1 July 1994, by [section 10(2)][350] of the Building Societies Amendment Act 1993 (1993 No 111).
+    Schedule 2 clause 5(2): replaced, on 1 July 1994, by [section 10(2)][352] of the Building Societies Amendment Act 1993 (1993 No 111).

-*   6(1) Until the end of the relevant period of 5 years, the society shall not, without the consent of the Registrar, unite with another society under section 32, or transfer its engagements to another society under section 33, unless the other society (or, in the case of a union with 2 or more societies, one of those societies) has been incorporated for more than 5 years and has assets which exceed 100,000 pounds in value.
+*   6(1) Until the end of the relevant period of 5 years, the society shall not, without the consent of the Registrar, unite with another society under section 32, or transfer its engagements to another society under section 33, unless the other society (or, in the case of a union with 2 or more societies, one of those societies) has been incorporated for more than 5 years and has assets which exceed $200,000 in value.

     (2) In giving his consent under this clause---